-- (c) New construction and substantial improvements of nonresidential structures, including manufactured dwellings used for non-residential purposes, within AO zones shall either: - (1) Have the lowest floor (including basement) elevated above the highest adjacent grade to the building, a minimum of one foot above the depth number specified on the FIRM (at least two feet above the highest adjacent grade if no depth number is specified) or - (2) Together with attendant utility and sanitary facilities, be completely floodproofed to one foot above the depth number specified on the FIRM so that any space below that level is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
-If this method is used, compliance shall be certified by a registered professional engineer or architect as in Subsection (6)(c)(3) of this Section. - Recreational vehicles placed on sites within AO Zones on the community's Flood Insurance Rate Maps (FIRM) shall either: - a.
-Be on the site for fewer than 180 consecutive days, and - b.
-Be fully licensed and ready for highway use, on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions; or - c.
-Meet the elevation requirements of this ordinance and the anchoring and other requirements for manufactured dwellings. - d.
-In AO zones, new and substantially improved appurtenant structures shall comply with the applicable requirements outlined in Section 3.510(5) and (6). - e.
-In AO zones, enclosed areas beneath elevated structures shall comply with the applicable requirements outlined in Section 3.510(5) and (6).
+- (c) New construction and substantial improvements of nonresidential structures, including manufactured dwellings used for non-residential purposes, within AO zones shall either: - (1) Have the lowest floor (including basement) elevated above the highest grade adjacent to the building, a minimum of one foot above the depth number specified on the FIRM (at least two feet above the highest adjacent grade if no depth number is specified): or - (2) Together with attendant utility and sanitary facilities, be completely floodproofed to one foot above the depth number specified on the FIRM so that any space below that level is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
+If this method is used, compliance shall be certified by a registered professional engineer or architect as in Subsection (6)(c)(3) of this Section. - WARNING AND DISCLAIMER OF LIABILITY: The degree of flood protection required by this ordinance is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
+Larger floods can and will occur on rare occasions.
+Flood heights may be increased by man-made or natural causes.
+This ordinance does not imply that land outside the areas of special flood hazard or uses permitted within such areas will be free from flooding or flood damages.
+This ordinance shall not create liability on the part of Tillamook County, any officer or employee thereof, or the Federal Insurance Administration, for any flood damages that result from reliance on this ordinance or any administrative decision lawfully made hereunder.